 The Department of Art and Education is home to international students with a deep interest in art and education.
 A number of these students have also obtained masters and doctoral degrees.

-anatomy_img200901 The Artistic Anatomy program was launched soon after the founding of the Tokyo Fine Arts School.
+The Artistic Anatomy course was launched soon after the founding of the Tokyo Fine Arts School.
 As a field of study with a long history dating back more than 100 years, instructors of the program at the Tokyo Fine Arts School have included Ogai Mori and the painter Kei’ichiro Kume.

 Artistic anatomy is the discipline of studying the skeletal and muscular structures of the human body and using these studies in artistic creation and research.
-Based on the motto that art is the study of nature, it seeks hints toward creativity in the human form.
+Based on the motto that art is the study of nature, this course seeks hints toward creativity in the human form.
 Its goal is to develop a thorough understanding of the form and structure of the human body through means such as examining bones and observing living creatures.

 II.
 Graduate School of Fine Arts, Aesthetics and Art History Department, Artistic Anatomy Master’s Program